 Referrals Have Stopped

-If your employees show any of these signs, take heart: There are actions you can take to convince them to stay with your company.
+If your employees show any of the above signs of leaving: take heart.
+These employee retention ideas can help you convince them to stay with your company.

 Offer Additional Responsibility

 The best way to retain quality employees is to show you trust their abilities, which in turn makes them feel they play a significant role in the success of the business.

 “Providing employees with opportunities to take on new challenges and responsibilities can make them feel valued and engaged,” says Jain.
 “For example, give an employee the opportunity to lead a project or mentor a new team member.”

 Autonomy is key to building employee trust and retention, believes Anjela Mangrum, president of Mangrum Career Solutions.
 “I've seen micromanagement drive the most resilient professionals to eventually quit high-paying positions.
 If you have a process that requires multiple approvals or following a precise set of instructions that aren't strictly necessary, consider changing that.”

 Hire With Employee Retention in Mind

 Retention starts with the hiring process, believes Reid Carr, CEO of marketing agency Red Door Interactive.

 "Even before an employee joins the team, during the hiring process, they are given a strong and clear understanding of the company culture here," says Carr.
 "This helps funnel the right people to the organization."

 “Demonstrating genuine care for employees' well-being through regular check-ins, providing work-life balance initiatives, and offering support programs can create a positive work environment, says Mataj.
 “When employees feel supported and valued, they are more likely to remain committed to the organization.”